 In Practice: Safe Sport Experiences for Youth When engaging in sport as a participant, volunteer, coach, or administrator, look for behaviours that would not be deemed as acceptable in other youth-oriented endeavours such as in the classroom or other learning environments.
-How might sport leaders consider the following questions when providing safe sport experiences to youth?
-Do the athletes have opportunities to contribute to their sport experience, decisions that affect them, or to develop life skills?
+How might sport leaders consider the following questions when providing safe sport experiences to youth? - 1.
+Do the athletes have opportunities to contribute to their sport experience, decisions that affect them, or to develop life skills? - 2.
+What are the potential implications of the sport experience you are engaging in or observing?